 Having effective interview questions written on a worksheet or template that you use during an in-person interview is a good way to keep track of a candidate’s answers.
 The first few interview questions you ask will reveal if the candidate is right for what you are looking for or not.

 Vague questions like, “Why are you interested in this position?” will not net you the most bang for your buck.
-The best interview questions to ask will give you multiple insights into the person with one answer.
+Knowing which question best serves the purpose of an interview will give you multiple insights into the person with one answer.
 Avoid questions that evoke rehearsed, canned answers of what the interviewee thinks you want to hear.

 Instead, the interviewer can ask, “What made you apply for this position, and what specifically intrigued you about it?”
 Their answer will give you insight into what is important to them and their motivations.
 You can align that with your business’s goals to see if they will be a good fit.

 Other interview questions to ask a candidate can give you a glimpse of what is going on in their personal life.
 Something as simple as, “Why are you leaving your current employer/position?” can show you if there is a change coming that you need to be aware of, or if something big happened recently that might affect their work.
 Did the candidate leave on a negative note, or are they looking to further their career, skills, and knowledge?

 It is important to understand how the potential employee views working with others – specifically coworkers and clients.
 Asking a question like, “How would your coworkers describe you and your performance at your current job?
 How would you describe your interactions with them?” can tell you a lot about how he or she perceives others and how they feel about the importance of teamwork.